farhanishmam/Penta-Exist-2024/README.md

 <img src="Assets/task-1-3-overview.PNG" alt="Image Not Found" width="650"/>

 ## Task 1-3 Results
 Test results with the best-performing configuration with CLS token aggregation on the dev set.
+We also explored layerwise most attentive tokens to see the effects of layerwise attention.

 <img src="Assets/task-1-3-performance.PNG" alt="Image Not Found" width="600"/>